vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 Example:
 ```
-cranky rebase
+$ cranky rebase
 ```

 Another example:
 ```
-cranky rebase -r LOCAL_PATH_TO_KERNEL_GIT_REPO [-b master-next]
+$ cranky rebase -r LOCAL_PATH_TO_KERNEL_GIT_REPO [-b master-next]
 ```

-**Note** some times `cranky rebase` can fail due to conflicts.
-If conflicts are affecting the debian helper scripts (debian/scripts) you can safely skip the commit and continue with the rebase:
+**Note** Some times `cranky rebase` can fail due to conflicts.
+If conflicts are affecting only the debian helper scripts (debian/scripts), you can safely skip the commit and continue with the rebase:
 ```
-git rebase --skip
+$ git rebase --skip
 ```

-Conflicts that cannot be resolve this way, must be resolved manually.
+Other conflicts must be resolved manually.
+Follow the normal `git rebase` flow to handle them.

 **Note** Continue until the rebase completes without any conflicts and re-run `cranky fix` at the end to make sure the helper scripts are correct.

 <!--cheatsheet-->
 ```
-cranky fix
+$ cranky fix
 ```
 <!--/cheatsheet-->